ComSciThammasatU/2567-2-cs403-final-submission-67-1_32_wlr-r1/README.md

 ---

+# VulnScan - Debian-based Automated Web Server Vulnerability Scanner

+VulnScan is a Multi-tool, lightweight, and extensible automated vulnerability scanner for websites.
+It aggregates results from well-known tools like `nmap`, `nikto`, `uniscan`, `wapiti`, `gobuster`, `lbd`, and more to detect common web vulnerabilities with clear categorization, severity scoring, and comprehensive reporting (including HTML and TXT formats).

+---

-# 🗂 File Structure of the VulnScan Program
+## 🗂 File Structure of the VulnScan Program

 ```
  2567-2-cs403-final-submission-67-1_32_wlr-r1/